Chapter 6: A Tale of Two Groups#

 Anorexia Clinical Trial example: 72 patients have their body weight measured before (Prewt) and after (Postwt) a psychological intervention.
 The exact same 72 patients contribute both measurements.
 This is classic experimental epidemiology.

-The decision rule: Same individual (or matched pair) contributes to both groups → Paired.
-Completely unrelated individuals → Independent.
+The decision rule: If the same individual (or a matched pair) contributes to both groups → Paired.
+If they are completely unrelated individuals → Independent.

-⚡ Common mistake: Pre/post measurements on the same patients look like two groups but are paired.
-Running an independent t-test on pre/post data discards the pairing, loses power, and can produce the wrong answer.
+⚡ Common mistake: Pre/post measurements on the same patients look like two groups in a spreadsheet, but they are paired.
+Running an independent t-test on pre/post data discards the pairing, loses statistical power, and can produce the wrong answer.

-Fig. 14 Figure 6.1 Independent vs paired design.
-In a paired design, the unit of analysis is the difference score for each individual — this eliminates between-person variability and increases statistical power.#
+Fig. 16 Figure 6.1 Independent vs paired design.
+In a paired design, the unit of analysis is the difference score for each individual.
+This eliminates between-person variability and increases statistical power.#

 1.2 Why Pairing Increases Power#

 When each participant serves as their own control, all the natural between-person variation (due to genetics, height, baseline metabolism) is removed from the analysis.
-We are asking: did the change in weight differ from zero?
-Because between-person variability is usually much larger than the treatment effect, pairing can dramatically increase statistical power.
+We are simply asking: did the change in weight differ from zero?
+Because between-person variability is usually much larger than the treatment effect itself, pairing can dramatically increase statistical power.

 Section 2: The Independent Samples T-Test#